nrser/tsxt/README.md

-TSXT - Structured Documents In TSX
+Tsxt - Structured Documents In TSX
 ==============================================================================

 Construct, compose and render structured documents in-source using [TSX][]